 We are committed to excellence in offering holidays to people who have a feel for the sea and its wildlife, both below and above the waves, as well as ashore.
 Our holidays operate on a strict “leave only a wake” policy.
 Our aim is to respect the sea and the local marine and shore-based environment.
 To leave everything as we find it is our motto, respecting the delicate eco-system balance of sky, sea and shore.
 Our “leave only a wake” policy is explained by the skipper at the start of every trip and practiced by guests and crew throughout the trip.
 Sailing is, of course, a very sustainable mode of travel.
 To achieve this “Leave Only a Wake” policy we have a series of aims:

 Our aim is to create sustainable tourism by respecting the local sea and shore-based environment.
 We adhere to high standards of economic, environmental and social policy and practice in our interactions with clients, staff, core suppliers and partners as well as the wider social and ecological environment.
 We buy free range eggs, free range chicken and organic meat.
-Where possible we buy line caught, sustainable fish from the local fish-monger.
+We serve sustainable fish from local fish-mongers and we are committed to serving no red rated seafood as defined by the Good Fish Guide produced by the Marine Conservation Society (MCS).

 We look after our clients to the best of our ability and supporting them on the vessel in personnel safety and creating a respect for the marine environment.
 Our on board skills training aims to develop confidence and competence and we have extensive briefing of our safety and environmental procedures to our crew.